Glass Area Lobbans & Lobans

 (b) Alexander Lobban (1821-1899), m.
 Ann Murray, with whom he had one daughter, and later Anne Innis, with whom he had three sons and a daughter.
 Of these, George Innes Lobban m.
 Jane Cunningham emigrated to Manitoba, Canada in 1907 with their first three children and settled in Culross; the Winnipeg Free Press noted their 50th anniversary in 1946.
 George Lobban (1896–1918), son of Alexander 1851 and Susan Gillies, was killed in action in WW1.

 (c) Charles Lobban (1835–1918), had children with Barbara Beattie and Helen Tough.
-This family has an amazing history of non-paternity events, including William Bertram Mann Lobban (1878–1930), who adopted the name in order to continue living in a croft owned by Charles’ family (paper in prep).
+This family has an amazing history of non-paternity events, including William Bertram Mann Lobban (1878–1930), who adopted the name in order to continue living in a croft owned by Charles’ family.
 (His descendants do not show in the chart because it cuts out daughters’ descendants.)

 Accounts on this website: